 Recipe: Summer Tortellini Salad

-Many of these salad recipes can be served with almost any entrée.
-With a few added ingredients, and even as-is, some are even hearty enough to serve as the main dish.
-For this salad—which one reviewer said was the "Best Salad Ever!"
-Mix and match the ingredients according to what you already have on hand.
+For this salad, mix and match the ingredients according to what you already have on hand.
 For a rich, filling dish, begin with some cheese-filled tortellini pasta.
 Then toss in some salty green and black olives, some onions, and beautiful bell peppers.
 Herbes de Provence anchor the tangy vinegar-based dressing that lightly coats all of the ingredients, so you will love the variety of flavors.

 Recipe: Shrimp-and-Pasta Salad

-Peeled, cooked shrimp are one of the flavors of summer, and their delicate flavor works well in a variety of salads.
+The delicate flavor of peeled, cooked shrimp works well in a variety of summertime salads.
 This recipe, which is light and lemony, easily doubles for dinner with friends.
-What makes this salad special are the sweet tastes of citrus from the thin wedges of nectarine, as well as the bold pops of flavor and color from the juicy raspberries.
-Cooked-to-perfection shell pasta creates a firm bite for the foundation of this salad, then cool cucumber chunks add to a colorful composition.
+What makes this salad special is the sweet tastes of citrus from the thin wedges of nectarine, as well as the bold pops of flavor and color from the juicy raspberries.
+Cooked-to-perfection shell pasta creates a firm bite for the foundation of the salad, then cool cucumber chunks add to a colorful composition.
 A little spicy arugula creates great flavors with every bite.

 Roasted Red Pepper-Caesar Tortelloni

 If you like Caesar salad, you’ll love this Caesar-and-pasta twist.
 Lemon juice, lemon rind, and Dijon mustard enhance bottled Caesar dressing to make a warm, creamy sauce for tortelloni and roasted red bell pepper strips.
 Tortelloni, in case you were wondering, are similar pasta to tortellini, just larger.
-Should you prefer tortellini, or you can't find tortelloni at your local supermarket, you can just substitute it.
-Top this with Caesar-style croutons for your salad to have a little extra crunch—the croutons will also absorb some of that delicious dressing.
+Should you prefer tortellini, or are unable to find tortelloni at your local supermarket, you can just substitute it.
+Top this with Caesar-style croutons for a little extra crunch—the croutons will also absorb some of that delicious dressing.